Top Rated Rhinoplasty in New York

 If an external incision is made across the tissue between the nostrils (the columella), this is what is called an “open rhinoplasty.”
 The external incision aids in the surgeon’s visualization of the tissues inside the nose.
 In a “closed rhinoplasty,” only internal incisions are made.
 This is possible for less extensive cases.

 Dr. Tehrani uses the closed technique when possible since it results in no visible scars.
-While open nose surgery does create a scar across the columella, the incision is small, placed under the nose, and becomes virtually unintelligible within a few months.
+While open rhinoplasty does create a scar across the columella, the incision is small, placed under the nose, and becomes virtually unintelligible within a few months.

 You will be encouraged to keep your head elevated for several days and to use cold compresses to reduce swelling and bruising.
 There is very little, if any, pain following nasal rhinoplasty.
 Pain medication is prescribed, although it is usually not necessary.